aral/ar.al-site/content/2019/01/11/i-was-wrong-about-google-and-facebook-theres-nothing-wrong-with-them-so-say-we-all/index.md

 ## Mozilla

 {{<figure src="firefox-default-search-engine.jpeg" alt="Screenshot of Firefox showing the default search engine (Google)" caption="Firefox defends your privacy.
-That’s why it’s default search engine is Google.">}}
+That’s why its default search engine is Google.">}}

 [Mozilla](https://mozilla.org) is [a not-for-profit for-profit](https://www.mozilla.org/en-US/foundation/moco/) organisation working to ensure “an Internet that truly puts people first, where individuals can shape their own experience and are empowered, safe and independent.”
 Mozilla makes Firefox, a browser that is [Fast.
 Private.
 Fearless.](https://blog.mozilla.org/internetcitizen/2018/08/13/firefox-privacy-philosophy/) And its default search engine is Google[^1].